 It is easy to say that you need to maintain social connections during the pandemic.
 It is much harder to actually do so.
 Social interactions directly affect a person’s mental health.

 If you find yourself struggling with your own mental health, seeking professional health care online may be a great solution.
-Talk therapy, family counseling, and counseling for teens and kids are all available online.
+Talk therapy, family counseling, and counseling for teens kids are all available online.
 While you may have some reservations about seeking therapy online, there are many benefits to this counseling style.

 How Not to Feel Lonely?